whiffee/Outline_of_Differential_Equations/README.md

 The above steps also set the fonts to their original face in the Chromium browser. _(Verified in ungoogled-chromium_131.0.6778.139-1.AppImage.)_

+The above steps also set the fonts to their original face in the Opera One browser. _(Verified in version 113.0 as Opera-x86-64.AppImage)_

 Contents:
 Chapter01 Basic Concepts
 Chapter03 Classifications of 1st Order